SolidServerSystems/abusive-ips/README.md

     cd /etc/fail2ban

-Next, you can either start from scratch with your own empty `ip.blacklist` or you you can import ours:
+You can either start from scratch with your own empty `ip.blacklist` or you you can import ours:

     # Start From Scratch